-The Clarion (yearbook) still called that was created in 1908.
+The Clarion (yearbook), still called that was created in 1908.
 The first class paper was published around that time.
 Since then, music, debate, drama, various clubs and activities have come about.
-Today Manti High has one of the finest curricula of any public schools its size in the nation.
+Today Manti High has one of the finest curricula of any public school its size in the nation.

-On Tuesday, October 11, 1977,the patrons of the South Sanpete School District passed a bond election that would help provide funds to construct the building missed this by 10 years which now houses the students of Manti High School.
-Completion date of the 81,265 sq. ft. building, at a cost of close to $4,000,000 was February, 1980.
+On Tuesday, October 11, 1977, the patrons of the South Sanpete School District passed a bond election that would help provide funds to construct the building missed this by 10 years which now houses the students of Manti High School.
+Completion date of the 81,265 sq. ft. building, at a cost of close to $4,000,000 was February 1980.
 The building is located on 30 acres on the north end of Manti, Utah, just west of the fair grounds.
-This demonstrates that the people of this area are still dedicated to the American way of life of providing all people the opportunities of a quality education.
+This demonstrates that the people of this area are still dedicated to the American way of life of providing all people the opportunities for a quality education.